ElijahOlomua/ElijahOlomua/README.md

 Game Developer
 --------------

-I've always had a love for gaming and a curiosity for programming, so I thought, why not combine the two?
+&nbsp;&nbsp;&nbsp;&nbsp; I've always had a love for gaming and a curiosity for programming, so I thought, why not combine the two?
 I am an aspiring game developer interested in specializing in gameplay programming, although I am interested in all facets of game development.

 * 🌍  I'm based in Oregon
 * 🖥️  See my portfolio at [elijaholomua.github.io](http://elijaholomua.github.io)